SporeDB/sporedb/doc/paper/wp.md

 ## Motivation

 Distributed databases are very popular when it comes to service scalability and high availability.
-Such databases, like Apache Cassandra [@lakshman_malik_2009], MongoDB [@mongodb] or Redis [@redis] are able to handle node or network failures, but cannot handle nodes acting as Byzantine, as introduced by [@lamport_shostak_pease_1982].
+Such databases, like Apache Cassandra [@lakshman_malik_2009], MongoDB [@mongodb] or Redis [@redis] are able to handle node or network failures, but cannot handle nodes acting in a byzantine way, as introduced by [@lamport_shostak_pease_1982].

 Solving the Byzantine problem usually involves complex, costly or non-scalable consensus algorithms.
 We can mention the well-known PBFT [@castro_liskov_2002], the Bitcoin Proof-of-Work [@bitcoin], the Tendermint protocol [@tendermint] or the Stellar CP [@scp] among many others.
 Generally, these protocols require some strong coordination between nodes (leadership for example), or are mostly designed for a specific application (crypto-currencies for example).
 This strong coordination reduces scalability and performance of the global system.

-We introduce SporeDB as a way to solve these problems using the simple (but powerful) techniques.
+We introduce SporeDB as a way to solve these problems using simple (but powerful) techniques.

 ## Goals

 The main purpose of SporeDB is to share information storage between several nodes that could potentially act as byzantine (faulty or malicious for instance).
 Every transaction requires a majority or unanimity of nodes endorsements before being executed, while allowing many non-conflicting transactions to be executed in parallel.

-Nodes are able to join and leave the network without breaking their consistency, and without slowing down the whole network; like a Mycelium always expand even when some part of it is removed.
+Nodes are able to join and leave the network without breaking their consistency, and without slowing down the whole network; like a Mycelium always expands even when some part of it is removed.
-SporeDB is able to correctly detect network partitions and gracefully recover from it, detect byzantine nodes and report them with strong guarantees, and support up to f Byzantine nodes in a network of f+1 peers.
+SporeDB is able to correctly detect network partitions and gracefully recover from them, detect byzantine nodes and report them with strong guarantees, and support up to $f$ Byzantine nodes in a network of $f+1$ peers.
-By comparison, current BFT systems usually require at least 2f+1 or 3f+1 nodes.
+By comparison, current BFT systems usually require at least $2f+1$ or $3f+1$ nodes [@castro_liskov_2002].

-In order to have better performances than classic BFT consensus algorithms, SporeDB follows a *Strong Eventual Consistency* (SEC [@shapiro_2011]) model, adding safety to the liveness guarantee of Eventual Consistency model.
+In order to guarantee better performances than classic BFT consensus algorithms, SporeDB follows a *Strong Eventual Consistency* (SEC [@shapiro_2011]) model, adding safety to the liveness property of Eventual Consistency models.
-However, from a client communicating with a non-byzantine peer **(our default assumption)**, the SporeDB acts like any regular ACID [@haerder_reuter_1983] database, providing Atomicity, Consistency, Isolation and Durability.^[We can mix the two notions by calling SporeDB a ASecID database.]
+However, for a client dialing with a non-byzantine peer **(our default assumption)**, the SporeDB acts like any regular ACID [@haerder_reuter_1983] database, providing Atomicity, Consistency, Isolation and Durability^[We can mix the two notions by calling SporeDB a ASecID database.].

 We suppose that the network is able to eventually deliver a message from a non-malicious node.
 That being said, a node that is not able to communicate with enough peers is considered byzantine.
 Thanks to a gossip communication protocol over such network, SporeDB can scale to thousands of nodes while efficiently spotting byzantine nodes.

-As an additionnal feature, SporeDB accepts peers that have different *local endorsement policies* without compromising the liveness of the network, while being capable of handling human validation schemes (such as manual acceptation in membership database for instance).
+As an additionnal feature, SporeDB accepts peers that have different *local endorsement policies* without compromising the liveness of the network, while being capable of handling human validation schemes (such as manual acceptation in a membership database, for instance).

 *Note: this document has been written outside of the academic community, but the author would be really happy to receive some help to reformulate this paper in a more formal way targetting academic publication.*